 To help readers build intuition for the general binomial setting (\ref{eq:Binomial}), we first discuss the special case of Bernoulli when $m=1$.
 This simple setting is already rich enough to understand the necessity of characterizing the local length optimality.

-Starting with the example (\ref{eq:bern-eg}), we know that given a sequence of binary observations with roughly $90\%$ zeros and $10\%$ ones, it is necessary for a confidence interval to have length at least $0.1$, regardless of the sample size $n$.
+Starting with the example (\ref{eq:bern-eg}), we know that given {the true $p$ is 0.1 and the contamination proportion is unknown}, it is necessary for a confidence interval to have length at least $0.1$ with high probability, regardless of the sample size $n$.
 However, the example (\ref{eq:bern-eg}) is not the whole story. {Suppose the true contamination proportion is still $0$, but $p = 0$, it is not hard to convince ourselves that even if we have a contamination model such that}